★ PRINT ★

 30. Documentary: a broad category intended to document some aspect of reality; should be scripted, using a narrative or interview track; includes visual images and an effective soundtrack

-31. General Interest/ Feature Story: may provide an in-depth, visual analysis of a topic or person, including opinion and interpretation, unlike news stories, which simply provide facts; may include human interest stories, personal profiles, video essays using personal narratives, humor pieces that add a funny twist to a story, competition/game show formats; may inform, entertain and persuade; unlike video news which can quickly go out of date, video features have a more general focus and do not go out of date after a few days
+32. Feature Story: A feature story video should be an in-depth, visual analysis of a topic or personal profile, including opinion and interpretation, unlike news stories, which simply provide facts.
+It focuses on human interest, and has a high level of emotional investment.
+It should include all about the details: painting a picture of a person, or place so your topic becomes alive to the viewer.
+It's not just about facts; feature story videos are more about storytelling and weaving an interesting narrative.
+It may include human interest stories, personal profiles, video essays using personal narratives, humor pieces that add a funny twist to a story, competition/game show formats; may inform, entertain and persuade; unlike video news which can quickly go out of date, video features have a more general focus and do not go out of date after a few days.

 ★ COMMUNICATION ★